 She seems well-spoken.

-Use the hyphen when “odd” or “plus” is added to a cardinal number.
+Use a hyphen when “odd” or “plus” is added to a cardinal number.

 30-odd years ago

-Use a regular hyphen with phone numbers and 9-digit ZIP codes.
+Use a regular hyphen in phone numbers and 9-digit ZIP codes.

 Flowers are grown in two-thirds of the garden.